“I don’t like this.”

-“Who knows.”
-She pats the brass part of his face, his mechanical eye winces a second too
+“Who knows?”
+She pats the brass part of his face, and his mechanical eye winces a second too

 late.
 Her carved mechanical eyes focus in on his metallic face as she replays the scene in her head.
 After she is sure that the wince was off by a fraction of a second, she sighs and forces his head to turn so she can make repairs to the base of the mechanical eye.
 She turns back to her tools and pulls out a screw driver.
 “Besides, how would you live without me?
 You would lose one of your gears within a week.”

 Arthur says nothing but stares down at his brass arm.
 The mechanic works on his face as

 he slowly moves each of his fingers and the gears whirl in response to his thoughts.
 It still hurt, the screws, and the brass itches terribly.
 He goes to itch and the mechanic whacks his hand.

 “This is why we keep having to recalibrate!
 Stop messing with the equipment or it is

 The school is filled with the clanking of metal on tile.
 Arthur looks around at the other

 children who have brass faces, brass lips, brass hearts.
 It is a walking metal shop and they all stare at his half human, half brass face.
 The way they stare at him makes him uncomfortable and he goes to itch at his brass arm.
 His hand stops halfway there and slowly falls to his side.